Retro-Rex8/Ridi-DRM-Remover/README.md

 ### Step 2: Get Device Information

 1. Open a browser, go to <https://ridibooks.com/account/login> and log in.
 2. After successfully logging in, go to <https://account.ridibooks.com/api/user-devices/app> to get the device information.
-Then, in the JSON result, find and note down the values of the fields `device_id` and `user_idx` for the specific device that you use whcih has Ridi app Installed.
+Then, in the JSON result, find and note down the values of the fields `device_id` and `user_idx` for the specific device that you use which has Ridi app Installed.

 ### Step 3: Decrypt Your Books